MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operating-guide.md

 ## Get started with the HoloLens app

 Now that your HoloLens is calibrated, and you know how to get around by gazing and using gestures, it’s time to open a guide and get some work done.
-Let’s start with installing the app if someone hasn’t already installed it for you.
+Let’s start by installing the app if someone hasn’t already installed it for you.

 ### Install the HoloLens app